SylvesterOtuGraham/alx-low_level_programming/0x00-hello_world/README.md

-1.this runs a c file in preprocessor
+0.this runs a c file in preprocessor
+1.this is to run a c file excluding link